aws-amplify/amplify-js/media/quick_start.md

 $ npm start
 ```

-Note: project name is in camalCase to avoid problems when testing on a physical iOS phone.
+Note: project name is in camelCase to avoid problems when testing on a physical iOS phone.

 **Install AWS Amplify**